pjtunstall/0-shell/README.md

 ## What is this?

+This is my take on the [01-Founders/01-Edu project of the same name](https://github.com/01-edu/public/tree/master/subjects/0-shell) (commit b0b9f3d).
+The instructions are [unclear](#ambiguity), but I've interpreted it as a toolbox that re-implements some of the core Unix utilities as a single Rust executable.

-A simple shell written in Rust. `0-shell` is one of the 01-Edu projects.
-According to [the brief](https://github.com/01-edu/public/tree/master/subjects/0-shell), it should implement at least the following ten commands, four built-in and six external--see below regarding this distinction:
+We had to implement at least the following ten commands, four of which in a normal shell would be built-in and six external (see below regarding this distinction):

 Built-in: